Learn about the difference between Neurographica and Neuroart and which is the best fit for what you're after.

 It's very much about the process (you'll feel more relaxed and there's definitely a huge mindful, reflective component).
 But it's the rules and steps that allow for the shift to occur during and after the drawing process.

-So, we're not drawing, just to draw and enjoy (like Neuroart).
-But we are trying to get a result.
+So, we're not drawing just to draw and enjoy (like Neuroart) but we're trying to get a result.

 I found Neuroart first and loved it.
 I didn't know the difference between Neuroart and Neurographica in the beginning, because they looked so similar.